Azmisov/range-group/README.md

 ```

 Note the first range was removed, since its end came before its start (`IntType` uses ascending
 order).
-Additionally, he last two ranges were merged as there are no integers between 10 and 11.
+Additionally, the last two ranges were merged as there are no integers between 10 and 11.
 These behaviors result from the implementation of `IntType.compare`.

 The `RangeGroup.diff` method is the most powerful, and most operations are implemented as calls to